Da Lat: French era

 Many Europeans used to travel up to Da Lat to escape the heat of the lower coastal areas and Mekong delta.

 The French endowed the city with villas and boulevards, and its Swiss charms remain today.
 Hébrard included the requisite health complex, golf course, parks, schools, and homes but no industry.
 The legacy of boarding schools where children from the whole of Indochina were taught by French priests, nuns, and expatriates still existed as late as 1969.
 In 1929, the Christian and Missionary Alliance established a school which later shortly relocated to Bangkok, Thailand, due to the Vietnam War and has been located in Penang, Malaysia, since the 1970s.
 There were seminaries of Jesuits (such as Pius X Pontifical College) as well as other orders.

 In the 1920s and 1930s, there were ideas of making Da Lat the 'summer capital', 'administrative capital', and 'federal capital' of French Indochina.
 During the World War II, Governor-general Jean Decoux (r.
 1940–1945) supported this project.

 South Vietnamese era

-The South Vietnamese National Military Academy graduated its first class of future leaders in 1950.
-There was also an aviation school at Cam Ly Airport.
+Da Lat remained a resort city following the establishment of South Vietnam after the French withdrawal from Indochina.
+It was a popular destination for both civilians and military members largely due to its cool climate, spas, and colonial-era hotels.

 In the mid-1950s, the Vietnamese Scout Association established their national training grounds at Da Lat.

+The South Vietnamese National Military Academy took control of the former French Far East Expeditionary Corps academy in Da Lat in 1954.
+Despite this, the city was not heavily affected by the Vietnam War.
 The only major involvement Da Lat had during the Vietnam War was during the 1968 Tet Offensive.
-Fierce battles raged from January 31 to February 9, 1968.
-Most of the fighting took place between the South Vietnamese/American MP units stationed in Da Lat and the Việt Cộng (VC) forces.
-Defeats and victories alternated between the two during the sporadic-yet-intense battles.
+A fierce battle raged from 31 January to 11 February 1968.
+Most of the fighting took place between the ARVN and USAMPC units stationed in Da Lat, and Việt Cộng (VC) forces.
+Another brief attack targeted the military academy on 30 May 1970 before being repelled by South Vietnamese forces.